 After a piece of work has been proof-read, it is good practice for it to undergo a more thorough edit.
-This will give the piece the additional polish to make it shine.
+This will give the piece the additional polish needed to make it shine.

 There is a distinct hierarchy of editorial services available to suit different needs and budgets.
 The services I provide are listed below in ascending order of cost and complexity.